gbowne1/codebooker/docs/DEVSETUP.md

 git init
 ```

-To clone the remote repository to your desktop repository,
+To clone the remote repository to your desktop repository, run

 ```
 git clone "paste-the-link-you-copied-from-the-forked-repository"